Core Workflow#

 Expected outputs:

-biological_qc_report.html: HTML report with sample-wise plots and statistics.Provenence metadata
+biological_qc_report.html: HTML report with sample-wise plots and statistics.Provenance metadata

 .jsonfiles, stored in each Results/BioQC_YYYYMMDD_HHMMSS sub-directory that is generated by each modality XPLR CLI command.